mbklein/confstruct/README.md

       client deferred! { |c| RestClient::Resource.new(c.url) }
     end

-`push!` and `pop!` methods allow you to temporarily override some or all of your configuration values
+`push!` and `pop!` methods allow you to temporarily override some or all of your configuration values.
+This can be useful in spec tests where you need to change values but don't want to worry about messing up tests that depend on the same global configuration object.

     config.github.url
      => "http://www.github.com/mbklein/confstruct"